gilberto-torrezan/gwt-views/README.md

 //...
 ```

-If you want a specific functionality for your View that demands a custom Presenter, you can setup it too:
+If you want a specific functionality for your View that demands a custom `Presenter`, you can setup it too:

 ```java
 @View(value = "custom", customPresenter = MyPresenter.class)